-A neutral water pH must be maintained because, although the aluminum alloys used in the construction of Modulex EXT boilers resist acidic conditions, they are still vulnerable to highly alkaline environments (pH of 9.0 and above).
+It is very important to maintain a neutral water pH because although the aluminum alloys used in the construction of Modulex EXT boilers resist acidic conditions, they are still vulnerable to highly alkaline environments (pH of 9.0 and above).
 THE WATERSIDE pH MUST BE MAINTAINED BETWEEN 6.5 and 8.0.

-Metals such as aluminum, steel, iron, and copper used in hydronic heating systems are highly reactive to acidic and alkaline environments; the water must be treated with protectants and buffers to prevent corrosion.
-Most chemical water treatments have been developed to protect an array of metals.
+Metals, including aluminum, steel, iron, and copper used in hydronic heating systems are highly reactive to acidic and alkaline chemical environments, so the water must be treated with protectants and buffers to prevent corrosion of these metals.
+Because of this, most chemical water treatments have been developed to protect an array of metals.